Need to know

 4. Your level of skill

-Of course, the 'home vs cafe' comparison relies heavily on you learning to make a coffee that rivals a bought one.
+Of course, the 'home vs cafe' comparison relies heavily on you learning to make a coffee that rivals a barista-made one.
 For that reason, CHOICE coffee machine expert Adrian Lini says: "If you're investing in a manual or semi-automatic espresso machine, learning how to use it properly will make all the difference to the flavour of your coffee."

 There are so many things that go into creating the perfect coffee on a semi-automatic or manual machine.
 There's the machine itself, the quality of the beans you're using, adjusting the grind, tamping the coffee correctly, frothing the milk and getting the perfect pour.
 Thankfully, there are plenty of great coffee tutorials online to learn from.

-"Our CHOICE testing has shown time and time again that once you nail the technique, a manual machine or a good-quality semi-automatic machine will give you the best-tasting coffee of all the machines.
+"Our CHOICE testing has shown time and time again that once you nail the technique, a manual machine or a good-quality semi-automatic machine will give you the best tasting coffee of all the machines.
 This is because you're able to tweak the most elements to ensure coffee perfection," Adrian says.

 If you're investing in a manual or semi-automatic espresso machine, learning how to use it properly will make all the difference to the flavour of your coffee